 Impact of a standing desk

 In short, an active mind requires an active body.

-Benjamin Franklin had a patent on a standing school desk over 200 years ago.
 Children become more restless and distracted with prolonged sitting.
 Active workstations reduce disruptive behavior problems and increase students’ attention by providing them with a different method for completing academic tasks and breaking up the monotony of seated work.
 Students were less distracted while working at a standing desk.

 This was not all: the activity also led to more burned calories.
 After two years of exposure to activity-permissive learning environments, students showed decreases in Body Mass Index percentiles.

 Our own research shows that students K–12 given a stand-biased desk burned 15%–25% more calories than their peers in traditional seated desks.

 As a result of these encouraging health numbers, we turned our attention to student comfort and posture.
 Again, we observed improvements on both measures over traditional seated furniture.

 In addition to increasing energy expenditure, we now see that activity-permissive learning environments help to reduce disruptive behavior and increase students’ academic potential.
 Based on the number of parents contacting us for help with students doing homework, it appears the process can work as well at home as in school.

 The success of stand-biased desks is nothing new.